 Motorcycle accident lawsuits are common in California.
-These lawsuits are typically filed because a person was injured, and that person wants to recover damages from his injuries.
+These lawsuits are typically filed because a person was injured, and that person wants to recover damages from their injuries.

-The best way to explain the effect of a motorcyclist not wearing a helmet on a personal injury suit is to consider:
+The best way to explain the effect of you not wearing a helmet on a personal injury suit is to consider:

 7.1 Injured party suing a non-helmet wearing motorcycle driver

-A motorcyclist that is not wearing a helmet can very well get involved in an accident and injure another party.
-If the injured party later files a lawsuit against the motorcycle driver, the driver may be found “negligent.”
+If you are not wearing a helmet, you can very well get involved in an accident and injure another party.
+If the injured party later files a lawsuit against you, you may be found “negligent.”

 California law defines “negligence” as the failure to use reasonable care to prevent harm to oneself or to others.
 Regarding auto accidents, negligent drivers are at fault for the accident and may have to pay for any damages caused.

-Negligence “per se” is a legal theory in which negligence is presumed based upon a defendant’s violation of a statute or ordinance
+Negligence “per se” is a legal theory in which negligence is presumed based upon your violation of a statute or ordinance.

-This means a driver would be negligent per se if operating a motorcycle without a helmet because he would be in violation of VC 27803.
+This means you would be negligent per se if operating a motorcycle without a helmet because you would be in violation of VC 27803.

 7.2 Motorcycle driver suing another person

 Some people mistakenly believe that a non-helmet wearing motorcycle driver cannot file a personal injury lawsuit.
-Violating Vehicle Code 27803 does not prohibit a motorcyclist from suing another person if that person caused injury.
-But, not wearing a helmet could reduce any monetary award that the motorcyclist ultimately receives.
+Violating Vehicle Code 27803 does not prohibit you from suing another person if that person caused injury.
+But, not wearing a helmet could reduce any monetary award that you ultimately receive.

 California follows comparative fault laws in motorcycle accidents in which drivers are not wearing helmets.
 Comparative fault laws are slightly technical.
-They basically mean that if a motorcyclist was partially at fault in causing injuries (because he was not wearing a helmet), any damage award recovered gets reduced based on the motorcyclist’s degree of fault.
+They basically mean that if you were partially at fault in causing injuries (because you were not wearing a helmet), any damage award recovered gets reduced based on your degree of fault.